12 Ways to Reduce Digital Shopping Cart Abandonment (With Examples)

 Head of International Growth

-In this article, we share the top ten reasons why online shopping cart abandonment happens, twelve ways to combat this, and 3 strategies you can employ to recover lost sales.
+In this article, we share the top ten reasons why online shopping cart abandonment happens, how to combat this, and strategies you can employ to recover lost sales.

 What is Shopping Cart Abandonment?

 Shopping cart abandonment is when visitors add products to their online shopping cart then fail to complete the transaction.
-That’s the in-store equivalent of walking away at the counter without taking or paying for your groceries.
-Sometimes they fail to hit the "checkout button" after adding items to the cart, other times they start the checkout process but exit your site before you can process the payment.
+That’s the in-store equivalent of walking away at the counter without buying anything.

 Shopping Cart Abandonment Statistics